Gustaakh Ishq: Soundtrack

 The film's soundtrack is composed by Vishal Bharadwaj, with lyrics written by Gulzar.
 The first single "Ul Jalool Ishq", was released on 16 September 2025.
 The second single "Aap Iss Dhoop Mein" was released on 7 October 2025.
 The third single 'Sheher Tere', a duet was released on 29 October 2025.
 The soundtrack album was released under Zee Music Company.

 Release

 The film is scheduled for theatrical release in India on 28 November 2025.
 The film was earlier slated to release on 21 November 2025 but was postponed to avoid a clash with 120 Bahadur but will clash with another romantic drama film Tere Ishk Mein.
-The film is set to premiere on 24 November 2025, at the 56th edition of IFFI in Goa on 24 November 2025 at the Gala Premiere Section.
+The film premiered on 24 November 2025, at the 56th edition of IFFI in Goa on 24 November 2025 at the Gala Premiere Section.
+CBFC has given clearance to the film, giving a U/A certificate for 13 +, meaning the film is suitable for above 13.
+There were no visual cuts but only a few words were replaced.